Andrew Langevin

 This is the most important quality indicator.

-- Lower concentration of beneficial compounds
+- Much of the beneficial compounds remain locked away

 Why it matters: